MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

  - longitude (LONGITUDINE)
  - localize (LOCALIZE)

-There are some misspelled fields that needs to be correcter manuall
+There are three cases of misspelled fields that needs to be corrected manually.

 ##